jsfaint/vimcfg/README.md

   Some plugins require external command.
   * `fencview` require vim has `iconv` feature and an external lib `iconv.dll` for windows.
   * `neocomplete` require vim has `if_lua` feature.
+  * `vim-marching` require Clang for C-family completion.
   * `syntastic` need to install external checker for different language.
-  * `vimproc` need to build c code to dll on windows
+  * `vimproc` need to build C code to dll on windows, which will auto build for Linux and OS X.
+  * `vim-go` need to install binary tool via `:GoInstallBinaries`

 Other
 -----